SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane

 \section{Image processing and map making}

 In this section, we describe the image-processing and map-making steps used to create diffuse emission maps from calibrated \spherex\ spectral images.
 Our analysis begins with the Level-2~(L2) calibrated spectral images produced by the \spherex\ Science Data Center~(SSDC), which are publicly available on the IRSA website.\footnote{\url{https://irsa.ipac.caltech.edu/Missions/spherex.html}} The \spherex\ image processing pipeline described in \cite{Akeson2025} has already applied the standard detector and optical calibrations and provides images with solved astrometry.
-In this work, we use the Quick Release 2~(QR2) L2 data products available as of December 15, 2025.
+In this work, we use the Quick Release 2~(QR2) L2 data products available as of December 15, 2025~\citep{SPHERExQR2}.

-A subset of \spherex\ exposures taken toward very dense stellar fields, primarily near the Galactic center, currently lack reliable astrometric solutions due to source crowding.
+A subset of \spherex\ exposures taken toward very dense stellar fields currently lack reliable astrometric solutions due to source crowding~\citep{Akeson2025}.
+We exclude exposures with an astrometric rms $> 1\arcsec$, which accounts for approximately 2\% of the total available exposures, concentrated primarily toward the Galactic center.
 Although these exposures are available and can be reprojected onto the map grid, the astrometric uncertainty prevents the application of the source-masking and diffuse-emission extraction steps described below.
 Therefore, these exposures are excluded from the analysis presented in this paper.
 We note that excluding the Galactic center does not limit the scope of this work.
 The central regions of the Galaxy are characterized by extremely high stellar densities and complex environments, making the separation of diffuse emission from unresolved stellar light particularly challenging.
 Therefore, the absence of these regions in the diffuse-emission maps is appropriate for the goals of this study.
 The astrometric solutions in these affected regions are expected to improve in future data releases.

-\subsection{Image processing}
+\subsection{Image Processing}

 Through the action of its associated LVF, each image detects light over a range of wavelengths.
 We subdivide each L2 spectral image into 17 ``channels" that correspond to wavelength intervals.
 The channels appear as horizontal stripes across the exposure, with a slight upward curvature~(``smile") across the field arising from the LVF wavelength response.
 There are six detector arrays, referred to as Bands~1--6, giving a total of 102 channels spanning~$\wlmin$--$\wlmax~\um$.
 The $3.3$-$\um$~PAH feature lies within Band~4~($2.38$--$3.87~\um$), while \bralpha\ at~$4.05~\um$ falls within Band~5~($3.79$--$4.44~\um$).